 May 23, 2023

 Pursuant to the recorded warrant the annual meeting of the Town of Whately held outside on the grounds of the Whately Elementary School was called to order Tuesday, May 23, 2023 at 6:00 p.m. by Moderator Nathanael Fortune.
-The weather was clody and 70 degrees.
+The weather was cloudy and 70 degrees.
 Town Clerk, Amy E. Lavallee read the Constable’s return of the warrant.
 Amy Lavallee (Town Clerk) and Amy Schrader (Treasurer-Collector) acted as checker and assigned voting placards to those voters attending the meeting.
 Maximum attendance was 88 checked voters.
-This meeting was being broadcast by FCAT as well.
+This meeting was broadcast by FCAT as well.

 Moderator Fortune recognized Joyce Palmer-Fortune, chair of the Selectboard.
-Joyce announced her onominee for the dedication of the 2022 Annual Town Report, Lynn Sibley.
+Joyce announced her nominee for the dedication of the 2022 Annual Town Report, Lynn Sibley.
 Lynn has served the Town of Whately since 1977 and has worked tirelessly for the residents through her various roles in the Town.
 Joyce thanked her for her service and was honored to dedicate the 2022 Annual Town Report to Lynn.

 Moderator Fortune explained the set-up of the meeting by breaking down the various sections of the warrant.
 Once these explanations were complete the business of the meeting started.